 Facades are one of the key elements that build the aesthetic quality of any edifice.
 Design, fabrication and installation of facades is a tedious affair.
 A lot of factors have to be kept in mind while designing those entities as they provide a function as well.
-A good and an aesthetic facade is a perfect portrayal of an architect’s creativity and vision.
+A good and aesthetic facade is a perfect portrayal of an architect’s creativity and vision.
 Serendipity is the perfect word that can be used for those cool structures.
 Such facades make a building stand out against all odds.
 Following are 7 materials that are perfect for facades.

 CONCRETE - CREATIVE AND CLEAN

 In order to create clear-cut and vivid facades that are modern in nature, concrete is the best material.
 Paired with sleek transparent glass concrete gives an inventive look.
-Colour schemes can differ and pair with small chunks of other materials can represent a strong and an aesthetic face of the building.
+Colour schemes can differ and paired with small chunks of other materials can represent a strong and aesthetic face of the building.

-WOOD - AN AIRY ASPECT
+WOOD - AND AIRY ASPECT

 Lightweight materials that are aesthetically as well as structurally sound are the best option for creative facades.
 For this reason, hardwood timber is an excellent material.
 It can be customized in a number of shades and patterns and makes a facade look airy and modern.
 Moreover, they can be used as whole blocks or cut into battens.
 The only drawback for these is that they need high maintenance.